withastro/docs/src/pages/en/guides/styling.md

 setup: |
   import Since from '../../../components/Since.astro';
 ---
-INTRO BLAH BLAH BLAH: Astro includes special handling to make writing CSS as easy as possible.
-You can use your favorite libraries, write your own css files, or take advantage of Astro's own scoped styling to target UI frameworks at the component level.
+Astro includes special handling to make writing CSS as easy as possible.
+You can use your favorite libraries, write your own css files, or take advantage of Astro's own scoped styling.

-Astro automatically minifies and bundles...

 ## Astro scoped `<style>`

 Styling inside of Astro components is done by adding a `<style>` tag in the component template.

 By default, all Astro component styles are **scoped**, meaning they only apply to the HTML elements written in the current component.
-Any HTML rendered via a child component import is **not** affected by the `<style>` tag.
+Any HTML rendered via a child component import is **not** affected by the `<style>` tag unless you explicitly opt in to this styling.

 ```astro
 // src/components/MyAstroPage.astro